Table of Contents

 The decanter centrifuge bowl rotation causes the fluid to form a concentric layer or ‘pond’ on the bowl shell.
 The depth or thickness of this fluid layer is referred to as pond depth.
 The pond depth can be anywhere from 5 mm up to 50 mm for a conventional decanter centrifuge.

 Weir plates (also known as Ring Dams) located on the decanter bowl’s liquid discharge end are radially adjustable to move the liquid discharge opening position.
-The image below shows one such weir plate as installed on a decanter centrifuge bowl.
+The image below shows a weir plate installed on a decanter centrifuge bowl.

 A weir plate with a shorter radius from the bowl rotation axis causes more liquid to be retained in the bowl leading to a deeper pond.

 Conversely, a weir plate with a longer radius causes less liquid to stay in the bowl, causing a shallower pond.

 The pond depth directly affects the performance of the decanter centrifuge.
-In the following sections, we delve into the effect pond depth has on the phases separated.
+In the following sections, we delve into pond depth's effect on the separated phases.

 As shown in the illustration below, a shallow pond depth reduces the volume of fluid retained in the bowl while also exposing a longer ‘beach’ at the solids discharge side.

 Reduced liquid volume in the bowl implies lesser retention time in the bowl under the high centrifugal force.
-This reduced residence time of the fluid and solids within the bowl subject to the high centrifugal force limits the solid's separation.
+This reduced fluid and solids residence time within the bowl, subject to the high centrifugal force, limits the solid's separation.
 As a result, the separated fluid tends to have higher solids content.

 On the other hand, the shallow pond depth exposes a long beach at the solids discharge end.
 The separated solids are pushed up this exposed beach towards the solid's discharge ports.